Skip to main content

 11.00am - 6.00pm, Saturday 16th and Sunday 17th August, Cooking Demo Stage, Emmet Place

-A 100-seat Festival Cooking Demo Stage on Emmet Place (outside the Cork Opera House) all day with a host of demos and tastings.
-The events are MC'd by food writers Joe McNamee from the Irish Examiner, John and Sally McKenna from McKenna Guides and Kate Ryan from Flavour.ie.
+Enjoy our FREE cooking demos and tastings all day at our marquee on Emmet Place.
+The events are MC'd by food writers Joe McNamee from the Irish Examiner, John and Sally McKenna from McKenna Guides, and Kate Ryan from Flavour.ie.
 Sponsored by Fáilte Ireland, Ireland's Ancient East and the Wild Atlantic Way.

 From Kedgeree to Eggs Royale, join celebrated Cork chef Aishling Moore (Goldie) and iconic West Cork fish smoker Sally Barnes (Woodcock Smokery) for a masterclass in putting smoked wild fish on your breakfast menu.
 MC'd by Kate Ryan, Flavour.ie